Shamaoke/Noot-Compiler/README.md

 print(d + c);
 ```

-Example by using compound expressions.
-The result of the last expression  before the closing curly bracket will fill a.
+Example with the use of compound expressions.
+The result of the last expression before the closing curly bracket will fill ```a```.

 ```
 noot